tm-lcarvalho/cdk-vpc-toumoro-projen/README.md

    - Use camelCase.
    - Example: addBucketPolicy, createVpc, invokeLambda.
 5. *Interface Names*:
+   - Interfaces begging uppercase I are reserverd to AWS CDK library.
-   - Start with an uppercase I.
+   - Start with an prefix TmI
    - Use clear and descriptive names.
-   - Example: IInstance, ISecurityGroup, IVpc.
+   - Example: TmIInstance, TmISecurityGroup, TmIVpc.
 6. *Module Names*:
    - Use lowercase with hyphens for separating words.
    - Be descriptive but concise.